 Use the grating blade on a food processor.

-If the zucchini is very moist after grating, dab it with a paper towel before adding to the recipe.
+If the zucchini is very moist after grating, dab it with a paper towel before adding to the recipe to remove excess water.

 Tried and Tested Recipe